Second Lady or Second Gentleman of the United States

 The second lady of the United States or second gentleman (SLOTUS or SGOTUS) is the informal title held by the spouse of the vice president of the United States, concurrent with the vice president's term of office.
+The current second lady is Usha Vance, wife of JD Vance.

 Coined in contrast to "first lady" – albeit used less commonly – the title "second lady" was apparently first used by Jennie Tuttle Hobart (wife of Garret Hobart, vice president 1897–1899) to refer to herself.
 The first second gentleman of the United States was Doug Emhoff, the husband of Kamala Harris, the vice president from 2021 to 2025.

 Twelve second ladies have gone on to become first ladies during their husbands' terms as president.
 The first was Abigail Adams, who was married to John Adams, the first vice president from 1789 to 1797 and then the second president from 1797 to 1801.
 The most recent was Jill Biden, married to Joe Biden, the 47th vice president from 2009 to 2017 and then the 46th president from 2021 to 2025.

 Since the 1970s, the vice presidential official residence is Number One Observatory Circle in Washington, D.C.